HealthCatalyst/healthcareai-r/inst/docs/comparing-and-deploying/deploy.md

-# Save and deploy models via `DeployLasso`, `DeployRandomForest`, or `DeployLinearMixedModel`
+# Deploy models and make new predictions via `DeployLasso`, `DeployRandomForest`, or `DeployLinearMixedModel`

 # What is this?

-These classes let one save and deploy custom models on varied datasets via the following workflow:
+These classes let one deploy custom models on varied datasets via the following workflow:

-1. Using the model [development](compare.md) functions, you found a model that performs well.
+1. Using the model [development](compare.md) functions, you found a model that performs well and saved it automatically.
-2. Now, you train and save model on your entire dataset (with the `useSavedModel` argument set to FALSE).
-3. Next, flip the `useSavedModel` argument to TRUE and rerun the script however often you need to generate new predictions.
+2. Now, run the deploy methods however often you need to load the model and generate predictions for new people/encounters. \
-    - Now that you're using a saved model, you're just running new people/encounters against the saved model to generate predictions.
-4. Retrain the model whenever significant changes occur with the data (perhaps quarterly) by flipping the `useSavedModel` to FALSE and go to step 3.
+3. Retrain the model whenever significant changes occur with the data (perhaps quarterly) using model development.

 One can do both classification (ie, predict Y or N) as well as regression (ie, predict a numeric field).